 Seth Stephens-Davidowitz, a former Google data scientist, once said in an interview, “You can’t really trust what people tell you in everyday life, or even what they tell surveys.
 But for some reason, people confess their secrets to Google.”

-To find cities with the highest interest in burnout, we researched Google searches at a city level for:
+To find out where people are most concerned about burnout, we researched Google searches at a city level for:

 Londoners are the most burnt-out